Trans-Oral Endoscopic Thyroidectomy Vestibular Approach (TOETVA)

 So, I'm Tobias Carling, and you're about to see a case of trans-oral endoscopic thyroidectomy vestibular approach, performing a left thyroid lobectomy.

 This is a patient who is 45 years old, who initially was diagnosed with a thyroid nodule back in 2014.
-Uh, at that point it was relatively small and was never biopsied, but she had an MRI for other reasons, and at that point it was noted that the nodule had grown, and now measures 2.0 x 1.3 cm.
-Her overall dimension of the left thryoid lobe is 5.3 x 1.3 x 1.6 cm.
-And fine needle biopsy showed Hurthle cell neoplasm.
-So, given that the nodule has shown interval growth, as well as has, uh, features consistent with Hurthle cell neoplasia, uh, the patient is scheduled for a diagnostic left thyroid lobectomy.
+At that point it was relatively small and was never biopsied, but she had an MRI for other reasons, and at that point it was noted that the nodule had grown, and now measures 2.0 x 1.3 cm.
+Her overall dimension of the left thyroid lobe is 5.3 x 1.3 x 1.6 cm.
+And fine needle biopsy showed a Hurthle cell neoplasm.
+So, given that the nodule has shown interval growth, as well as has- features consistent with Hurthle cell neoplasia, uh, the patient is scheduled for a diagnostic left thyroid lobectomy.

 For, uh, cosmetic purposes, the patient opted to have a trans-oral approach, endoscopically, as opposed to have an open cervical incision.

-So, the steps of the operation which you will see is, first, of the positioning of the patient, and then the nasotracheal intubation.
+So, the steps of the operation, which you will see is, first, the positioning of the patient, and then the nasotracheal intubation.
 We then do a cleansing of her mouth, with chlorhexidine prep, and then we create the 3 port incisions.
-A 10 mm port site in the, in the middle of the vestibule, and 5 mm ports, uh, laterally.
+A 10 mm port site in the, in the middle of the vestibule, and 5 mm ports laterally.
 Then you dissect and create the subplatysmal flaps.
 This is done with a combination of hydrodissection, as well as a blunt dissector.
-Uh, after that the ports are placed.
-And the 10 mm camera, 30 degree angle, is inserted through the 10 mm port.
+After that the ports are placed, and the 10 mm camera, 30 degree angle, is inserted through the 10 mm port.

-Uh, subplatysmal flaps are then created.
+Subplatysmal flaps are then created.
 We identify the strap muscle, divide the strap muscle in the midline, and then mobilize the left thyroid lobe.
 Identify the trachea and divide the isthmus.
-Then we place a retractor suture in the, to the strap muscle.
+Then we place a retractor suture in the- to the strap muscle.
 Identify and individually dissect out all the superior pole vessels, as will as the middle thyroid vein.

 As you will see, I will identify the 2 parathyroid glands, the recurrent laryngeal nerve.
 And very important to do the nerve dissection, as always, very carefully, uh, to avoid any thermal injury or traction to the recurrent laryngeal nerve.
 Then, the thyroid lobe is resected through the Endo Catch device, and the strap muscle is closed.

-So, we're putting this Ioban on, just to protect her, well as make sure there's no leakage.
-And, uh, which is different from a total thyroidectomy.
+So we're putting this Ioban on, this is to protect her, as well as make sure there's no leakage.
+Okay.
+And- which is different from a total thyroidectomy.
 We actually do use antibiotics for this procedure.
-We used preoperative Ancef and, and Flagyl that she just- And, um before she went into the operating room she did a swish and swallow chlorhexidine, which, we'll then rinse out the mouth with chlorhexidine as well.
+We used preoperative Ancef and, and Flagyl that she just got.
+Before she went into the operating room, she did a swish and swallow with chlorhexidine, which, we'll then rinse out the mouth with chlorhexidine as well, so…

 When we prep and drape, we do that in such a manner, if we ever were to have to convert to an open procedure, we can do that without having to reprep and drape, obviously.